 For as long as most of us can remember we have been told the same words when looking to recover from an injury.
 Rest, Ice, Compression, and Elevation (RICE) is without a doubt the most well-known acronym in sports medicine.
 Did you roll your ankle?
 RICE.
 Tweak your hamstring?
 RICE.
 Have a hangnail?
 You get the point.
 Not many of us have questioned the advice given from doctors and medical professionals, but it turns out that by following the process of rest, ice, compress, and elevate we are actually blunting the healing process and delaying our return from injury.

 In 1978, legendary sports doctor Gabe Mirkin, M.D., coined RICE in his bestseller, The Sports Medicine Book.
 Since this time, it has become a household term used by elite athletes, average Joe’s, and everyone in between.
-I can still remember countless nights in my athletic career where I followed this method to a T, and - like most of my methods then - I can now look back and think “could’ve, would’ve should’ve…”

 Along with rest, icing slows the healing process as it causes blood vessels in the injured area to constrict and shut off the blood flow that brings in the healing inflammatory cells.
 Furthermore, research has shown that icing after training leads to increased levels of catabolic hormones, which break down protein and muscle.
 Dr. Mirkin himself has even publicly retracted his support of his own RICE method as more recent research has shown anything delaying inflammation will delay healing.
 While swelling may go down and the analgesic effect is real, the body’s natural healing process can actually be delayed.

-At Sparta, we believe training early after injury is a vital step in a speedy recovery whether it’s a minor setback, or major operation.
+Ultimately, training early after injury is a vital step in a speedy recovery whether it’s a minor setback, or major operation.
 Utilizing partial ROM, mobilizing the affected joints, and continuing to build work capacity through limited rest times is key in returning at a faster rate.
 On top of that, the psychological benefits of training create a more positive mindset than sitting on the couch thinking about when it will all be over.